katydid/testsuite/Readme.md

 This will then generate files in the `./tests/pbname/test_name` folder:

-  - `relapse.txt` containing the relapse expression as a string.
+  - `relapse.txt` containing the validator expression as a string.
-  - `relapse.xml` containing an xml serialized relapse abstract syntax tree.
-This is for new implementations of relapse which have not implemented a parser for the grammar yet.
+  - `relapse.xml` containing an xml serialized validator abstract syntax tree.
+This is for new implementations of the validator which have not implemented a parser for the grammar yet.
-  - `relapse.json` containing a json serialized relapse abstract syntax tree.
-This is for new implementations of relapse which have not implemented a parser for the grammar yet.
+  - `relapse.json` containing a json serialized validator abstract syntax tree.
+This is for new implementations of the validator which have not implemented a parser for the grammar yet.
   - `valid.main.MyMessage.desc.pbname` containing the valid marshaled protocol buffer input.

 It also generates the file `./tests/pbname/main.MyMessage.desc` containing the marshaled FileDescriptorSet for MyMessage.

 `ValidateProtoNum` is another function that could have been used to validate the protocol buffer.
-This validating translates the relapse expression into an expression that relies on field numbers instead of field names.
+This validating translates the validator expression into an expression that relies on field numbers instead of field names.
 This is useful for optimization purposes. `ValidateProtoNum` works exactly like `ValidateProtoName` except that it translates the expression and outputs the files in the `pbnum` folder.
 This lets the test runner know that it should use the protobuf parser that returns field numbers instead of field names.

 `ValidateProtoNumNoRewrite` is another function that could be used to validate a protocol buffer, but it relies on the input expression to have already been translated to field numberes.